 Machines without guards, or unauthorized use by untrained staff, are a recipe for severe injuries—especially amputations.

-Manual handling is tough to police, especially during busy periods when workers are tempted to cut corners.
+Manual handling is tough to monitor, especially during busy periods when workers are tempted to cut corners.

-Outdoor work exposes staff to extreme heat, but real-time oversight is nearly impossible for managers inside.
+Outdoor work exposes staff to extreme heat, but direct oversight is difficult for managers inside.

 Rolling out safety technology in building material and garden equipment dealer environments doesn’t have to be disruptive.
 The key is integration—layering AI-powered video intelligence onto your existing camera infrastructure and safety protocols.